AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

   - id: ebde5b41-29c9-4f5e-9ef6-1197e85409e3
     internal-label: Data management
 ---
-# B2B account stitching
+# B2B person to account stitching

-B2B account stitching enriches your event datasets with account identities and enables complete analysis across the full customer journey in Customer Journey Analytics.
-When events lack an account ID, which Customer Journey Analytics B2B edition requires for ingestion, account stitching derives and adds that information automatically using a [person-to-account mapping dataset](#prerequisites) you provide.
+B2B person to account stitching enriches your event datasets with account identities and enables complete analysis across the full customer journey in Customer Journey Analytics.
+When events lack an account ID, which Customer Journey Analytics B2B edition requires for ingestion, person-to-account stitching derives and adds that information automatically using a [person-to-account mapping dataset](#prerequisites) you provide.

-Without account stitching, any event that does not contain an account ID is dropped during ingestion.
-Account stitching resolves this limitation by looking up the account associated with the person on each event, adding the account ID both as the event is ingested and retroactively.
+Without person to account stitching, any event that does not contain an account ID is dropped during ingestion.
+Person-to account stitching resolves this limitation by looking up the account associated with the person on each event, adding the account ID both as the event is ingested and retroactively.

 >[!NOTE]
 >
->B2B account stitching requires that you are entitled to the [Customer Journey Analytics B2B edition](/help/getting-started/cja-b2b-edition.md) in your environment before you can configure the functionality.
+>B2B person to account stitching requires that you are entitled to the [Customer Journey Analytics B2B edition](/help/getting-started/cja-b2b-edition.md) in your environment before you can configure the functionality.

-Account stitching performs the following operations on your datasets:
+Person to account stitching performs the following operations on your datasets:

-* **Elevate person identity**: The persistent person ID on each event is elevated to person ID from the configured identity namespace, using the identity graph.
+* **Elevate person identity**: Similar to the [B2C stitching approach](/help/stitching/overview.md), you will configure a field holding persistent person IDs.
+Using the identity graph, the persistent person ID on each event is elevated to a person ID from the configured person identifier namespace.
 * **Add missing account identities**: After obtaining the person ID information for an event, the [person-to-account mapping](#prerequisites) is used to derive and add the account identity information.
 Any account identity available on the event itself is used as a fallback method.".

-## How B2B account stitching works
+## How B2B person to account stitching works

 To illustrate how B2B account stitching works, the dataset shown below is used as the starting point.